-Many school sport coaches believe that a concussions only occur when the injured person loses consciousness.
+Many school sports coaches believe that concussions only occur when the injured person loses consciousness.
 On the contrary, it is entirely possible to sustain a concussion injury without losing consciousness at all.
 Common misconceptions like these are why the CDC feels the need to release widespread concussion fact sheets.
-Among the advice listed by the “Heads Up” program are a series of bullets which outline how a coach should respond to a student head injury:
+Among the advice listed by the “Heads Up” program is a series of bullet points which outline how a coach should respond to a student head injury:

-Take the student out of the game.
-If it seems like a head injury has occurred, remove the player from the game and inspect his or her head for signs of injury; meaning bumps, bruises.
+- Take the student out of the game- If it seems like a head injury has occurred, remove the player from the game and inspect his or her head for signs of injury.
 If the student shows signs of concussion, do not allow him or her to continue playing.